 You can find VHS tapes almost anywhere other secondhand cast-offs hang out.
 They aren’t as common at garage sales anymore but if you don’t see any tapes, you can always ask.
-Most people will tell you they got rid of their tapes years ago, but some may tell you they didn’t know anyone would be interested in them and may have a box of them in their basement.
+Most people will tell you they got rid of their tapes years ago.
+But some may tell you they didn’t know anyone would be interested in them and may have a box of them in their basement.

-You can find tapes at flea markets, thrift stores, and antique malls.
+You can find tapes at flea markets, thrift stores, rummage sales, and antique malls.
 They aren’t antiques, but the antique malls near me allow them.
 Prices and selection will vary.
 Book sales put on by libraries and charities in the spring can also be a source of VHS tapes.
 Sometimes old video store stock turns up in those sales, which can yield some collectible material.

 Collecting home-recorded VHS tapes

 Some hobbyists are more interested in home-recorded tapes than in pre-recorded tapes.
 These tapes are unpredictable in what they’ll yield.
 They may contain copied movies.
 They may contain old recorded television.
 Some contain old home movies.
 Each tape probably is one of a kind, and won’t cost much since most people assume no one wants a home recorded tape.

 I feel a little weird about watching someone else’s home movies, as it seems like an invasion of privacy.
 But old recorded TV can be interesting.
 Those old commercials often are better than the programs themselves, especially if you find commercials for long-shuttered businesses.
 Many of the old commercials you find on Youtube came from old VHS tapes someone found.

 Home-recorded VHS tapes probably never will have a ton of value, but for many people, the serendipity alone makes this type of VHS tape worth collecting.